Breathing in Indra's Net:

 Please note: although there will be discussions of Buddhism in the daily prepared talks, this is not a Buddhist retreat.
 The practices and format is in the universal ("secular" for want of a better term) language of the mindfulness and compassion development classes such as MBSR and MSC.

-What is La Selva Lodge like?
+What is Selva Verde Lodge like?

 Raised walkways and lovely rooms in a rainforest garden adjacent to a primary (old growth) rainforest.
 Double occupancy accommodations and all meals will be included (single occupancy accommodations available with supplementary charge).
 The buffet style Costa Rican cuisine is varied and accommodating of a variety of dietary preferences and needs.